Plant DetailShow Menu

 Description

-Golden ragwort is a native perennial in the Asteraceae (daisy) family.
+Golden ragwort is a native herbaceous perennial wildflower in the Asteraceae (daisy) family.
 It is found growing in forests, swamps, ravines, or riparian areas in eastern North America to Texas as an herbaceous flowering plant.
+This native plant is fairly common in the mountains and Piedmont region of North Carolina where it is one of the first spring wildflowers to bloom.

-Insects, Diseases, and Other Plant Problems: No serious problems.
+Insects, Diseases, and Other Plant Problems: No serious diseases or insect problems.
 It can be somewhat weedy.

 See this plant in the following landscape: